muggy8/do-async/readme.md

 <p>This way, if you add more segments between training and game over, you do not have to re-define where your jumps are anymore.
 You can also jump to indexs but that's generally less useful eg: this.jumpto(5)(args)</p>

 <h4>this.self()</h4>
-<p>This is for if you want to do something recursively. and calling this.self(args) is equivilant to calling this.jump(0)(args) in the above example the recursive call exists in the call to action narrative plot point assuming you decline to become the hero of legends and we can replace this.jump(0)(destroyedItems.slice(1)) with this.self(destroyedItems.slice(1))</p>
+<p>This is for if you want to do something recursively.
+Calling this.self(args) is equivilant to calling this.jump(0)(args) in the above example the recursive call exists in the call to action narrative plot point (assuming you decline to become the hero of legends) and we can replace this.jump(0)(destroyedItems.slice(1)) with this.self(destroyedItems.slice(1))</p>

 <h3>Parallel processes</h3>
 You can perform parallel processes and also have them converge to continue segments in series such as: